ashawkey/cubvh/readme.md

 ### query unsigned distance
 points # [N, 3]
+# uvw is the barycentric corrdinates of the closest point on the closest face (None if `return_uvw` is False).
 distances, face_id, uvw = BVH.unsigned_distance(points, return_uvw=True) # [N], [N], [N, 3]

 ### query signed distance (INNER is NEGETIVE!)